BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 ARM templates are a way of managing resources in a declarative way, templates are json files which describe the resources and the relation that the user wants, and when the templates are fed to azure, the resources are created, always at the correct order and in the same state.
 ARM templates are Infrastructure as code.
 - Declarative - write configuration, not scripts
 - Repeatable - write once, use many times
-- Orchastration - deploy with one command, let azure decide which resources can be created at parallel.
+- Orchestration - deploy with one command, let azure decide which resources can be created at parallel.
-- Modularity - nest templates inside template, reuse templates accross different projects.
+- Modularity - nest templates inside template, reuse templates across different projects.
 - Extensibility - fine tune templates by running scripts as part of the deployment process.

 > With Azure Resource Manager, you can: